-A licensee must receive a license amendment before changing the scope of the program such as changing the Radiation Safety Officer, adding to the staff of authorized users, or location of use.
+A licensee must receive a license amendment before changing the scope of the program such as changing the Radiation Safety Officer, adding to the staff of authorized users or changing locations of use.
 See 641-41.2(4) for the specific requirements.
-An application for an amendment must be filed on "Application for Radioactive Materials License" found on the IDPH website at https://idph.iowa.gov/radioactivematerials/forms, or as a letter and must be signed by the person delegated in Item 14/15.
+An application for an amendment must be filed on IDPH Form 299-0514 or as a letter and must be signed by the person delegated in Item 14/15.
 The appropriate fee must be included.